-Lymphoma is cancer of the lymphatic system, a network of lymph nodes, organs (including the spleen, thymus, and tonsils), and vessels that help make up the immune system.
-There are many different types of lymphoma, and they can be divided into two categories: Hodgkin’s disease (HD) and non-Hodgkin's lymphoma (NHL).
+Lymphoma is cancer of the lymph system, a network of lymph nodes, organs (spleen, thymus, tonsils, etc.), and vessels that help make up the immune system.
+Different types of lymphoma exist, and they can be divided into two groups: Hodgkin’s lymphoma and non-Hodgkin lymphoma (NHL).
 The major difference between the two is the type of cells involved.

-Generally speaking, HD is easier to treat than NHL.
-Lymphoma is easiest to treat in its early stages, when the cancer hasn’t spread beyond the lymphatic system.
-Lymphoma that either spreads to the bone marrow or develops in the brain can be more difficult to treat.
+Generally speaking, Hodgkin’s lymphoma is easier to treat than NHL but NHL is more common.
+Lymphoma is easiest to treat in its early stages, when the cancer hasn’t spread beyond the lymph system.
+Lymphoma that spreads to bone marrow or develops in the brain can be more difficult to treat.

-HIV-infected people are at a slightly higher risk for developing NHL than non-HIV-infected people.
-NHL can also progress (get worse) faster in HIV-positive people and can be more difficult to treat.
-It is not clear if HIV-positive people are at a higher risk for developing HD.
-However, HD does occur in HIV-infected people and, because of underlying immune suppression, can progress faster and may be more difficult to treat.
+People living with HIV are at a slightly higher risk for developing NHL than HIV-negative people.
+NHL can also worsen faster in people with HIV, and can be more difficult to treat.
+It is not clear if people with HIV are at a higher risk for developing Hodgkin’s lymphoma.
+However, it does occur and, because of underlying immune suppression, it can progress quicker and may be more difficult to treat.

-A number of recent studies have found that fewer HIV-positive people are being diagnosed with lymphoma today than they were in the years before combination anti-HIV drug treatment became available.
-The risk of developing one of the more serious types of lymphoma – lymphoma of the brain (primary CNS lymphoma), for example – has dramatically decreased in recent years.
-However, some types of NHL—Burkitt's lymphoma, for example – have not decreased.
+Several studies have found that fewer people with HIV are being diagnosed with lymphoma today than they were in the years before the start of potent HIV treatment.
+The risk of developing one of the more serious types of lymphoma—such as lymphoma of the brain—has dramatically decreased.
+However, other types of NHL—Burkitt lymphoma, etc.—have not decreased.

-While the cause of lymphoma is still not known, many researchers believe that environmental toxins—such as pesticides – can cause this form of cancer.
-The Epstein-Barr virus (EBV) has also been found to play a role in the development of lymphomas, particularly in HIV-infected people.
+While the cause of lymphoma is still not known, some researchers believe that environmental toxins—such as pesticides—may cause this form of cancer.
+The Epstein-Barr virus (EBV) has also been found to play a role in how lymphoma develops, particularly in people with HIV.

 What are the symptoms of lymphoma?

-Lymphoma of the brain—called primary central nervous system (CNS) lymphoma – may cause any number of symptoms.
+Lymphoma of the brain—called primary central nervous system (CNS) lymphoma—usually causes other symptoms.
 These include problems focusing, paralysis affecting one side of the body, loss of ability to speak or understand language, confusion, sudden memory loss, and mania.

 How is lymphoma diagnosed?

-The stage of the lymphoma is very important and can help determine prognosis and the course of treatment.
+Both Hodgkin’s lymphoma and NHL are classified by the same categories of stages.
+Most of them in people with HIV involve B cells, as opposed to T cells.
+The stage is very important and can help determine prognosis and the course of treatment.
 The four stages are:

-Stage I: There is one cancer site.
+- Stage I: One cancer site.
 No bone marrow involvement.

-Stage II: There are two sites; both are either above or below the diaphragm.
+- Stage II: Two cancer sites, both either above or below the diaphragm.
 No bone marrow involvement.

-Stage III: There are sites above and below the diaphragm.
+- Stage III: Sites above and below the diaphragm.
 No bone marrow involvement.

-In Hodgkin’s disease, staging is further classified by letters, which indicate:
+In Hodgkin’s lymphoma, staging is further classified by letters, which indicate:

 As for CNS lymphoma, brain biopsies are the best way to diagnose suspected cancer.
-However, these surgical procedures are risky and are not routinely performed on HIV-positive men and women.
-Nonetheless, CNS lymphoma can look a lot like toxoplasmosis, so it’s important to determine the true source of the lesion in the brain.
+However, these procedures are risky and are not routinely done in people with HIV.
+Nonetheless, CNS lymphoma can look a lot like toxoplasmosis, so it’s important to determine the true source of lesions in the brain.
 Spinal taps, bone marrow biopsies, and careful inspection of scans can do this in most cases.

 How is lymphoma treated?

-Treating lymphoma is an aggressive process.
-While treatment – which includes surgery, chemotherapy, and radiation – can cure the patient, it can also cause serious side effects and reduce quality of life.
-HIV-infected patients with relatively high T-cell counts (greater than 200), a low-stage form of lymphoma, less than 35 years of age, and no prior history of an AIDS-related problem stand the best chance of curing the lymphoma and surviving radiation and/or chemotherapy.
+Treatment can include surgery, chemotherapy, and radiation, which can cause serious side effects and reduce quality of life.
+People living with HIV with relatively high CD4 counts (above 200), a low-stage form of lymphoma, less than 35 years of age, and no prior history of an AIDS-related problem stand the best chance of being cured and surviving radiation and/or chemotherapy.

-Surgery: Removing the tumor by way of surgery is often performed.
-Surgical removal of a tumor often requires chemotherapy and/or radiation to improve success rates.
+Surgery: Surgical removal of a tumor often requires chemotherapy and/or radiation to improve success rates.

-Radiation (radiotherapy): Radiation uses high-energy x-rays to kill cancer cells and shrink individual tumors.
-Early-stage lymphomas (Stages I and II) can often be treated using radiation alone.
-However, most HIV-related lymphomas are diagnosed in their late stages, thus requiring chemotherapy in combination with radiation.
-Large doses of whole-brain radiation is the standard therapy for CNS lymphoma, curing between 20% and 50% of all patients who undergo therapy.
+Radiation therapy: High-energy X-rays kill cancer cells and shrink individual tumors.
+Early-stage lymphomas (stages I, II) can often be treated using radiation alone.
+However, most HIV-related lymphomas are diagnosed later, which often requires radiation and chemotherapy.
+Large doses of whole-brain radiation is the standard therapy for CNS lymphoma, curing 20–50% of all patients.

-Chemotherapy for NHL: Drug therapy for lymphoma almost always involves a combination of three or more chemotherapy compounds.
-For NHL, there are three generally recommended regimens.
-Here are the three most common regimens:
+Chemotherapy for NHL: Drug therapy for lymphoma almost always involves using three or more chemotherapy compounds.
+Here are the three most common recommended regimens:

-- mBACOD: A combination of methotrexate, bleomycin, Adriamycin®, cyclophosphamide, Oncovin®, and dexamethasone.
-While standard doses of this combination are most effective, lower doses can be prescribed for HIV-positive patients with low T-cell counts to help maintain as much immune function as possible.
-A clinical trial has determined that lower-dose mBACOD is just as effective as standard-dose mBACOD in HIV-positive people with lymphoma.
-However, in order to get the maximum benefit from treatment, patients who have high T-cell counts (more than 200 cells) before starting chemotherapy are often given the full dose of mBACOD.
+- mBACOD: A combination of methotrexate, bleomycin, Adriamycin, cyclophosphamide, Oncovin, and dexamethasone.
+While standard doses are most effective, lower doses can be prescribed for people with HIV with low CD4 counts to help maintain as much immune function as possible.
+One HIV clinical study showed that lower-dose mBACOD is as effective as standard-dose mBACOD.
+However, in order to get the maximum benefit from treatment, people with CD4 counts above 200 before starting chemotherapy are often given the full dose.

-- CHOP: A combination of cyclophosphamide, hydroxydaunomycin (doxorubicin), Oncovin®, and prednisone.
-As with mBACOD, a low-dose version of this regimen has been established for HIV-infected NHL patients.
-However, one study found that low-dose CHOP is not as effective as standard-dose CHOP.
+- CHOP: A combination of cyclophosphamide, hydroxydaunomycin (doxorubicin), Oncovin, and prednisone.
+As with mBACOD, a low-dose version has been established for people living with HIV and NHL.
+However, one study found that low-dose CHOP is not as effective as standard-dose.

-- CDE: A combination of cyclophosphamide, doxorubicin, and This combination is usually given over a four-day period through an intravenous (IV) line.
+- CDE: A combination of cyclophosphamide, doxorubicin, and etoposide.
+This combination is usually given over four days through an intravenous (IV) line.

-Rituxan (rituximab): This is a monoclonal antibody that circulates around the body and marks lymphoma cells for destruction by other immune system cells.
-It is still experimental in terms of treating HIV-related lymphomas and not all HIV-related lymphomas can be treated with rituximab.
-However, clinical trials involving non-HIV-positive people with certain types of lymphoma found that rituximab, combined with standard chemotherapy drugs, increased the chance of curing the cancer.
-It is administered through an IV line, much like chemotherapy.
+Rituxan (rituximab): This is a monoclonal antibody that circulates around the body and marks lymphoma cells for destruction by the immune system.
+It is still experimental for treating HIV-related lymphomas and not all of them can be treated with it.
+However, studies that involve HIV-negative people with certain types of lymphoma found that rituximab and chemotherapy increased the chance of curing the cancer.
+It is given by IV, much like chemotherapy.

-CNS lymphoma prevention (prophylaxis): If the lymphoma is found to be in a high stage (stage III or IV), patients are often encouraged to undergo therapy to prevent cancer cells from spreading to the brain.
-To do so, a drug called cytarabine (Ara-C) is infused directly into the brain or spinal column every week, usually for four weeks, either at the beginning or the end of NHL therapy.
-The drug is administered either through a shunt, or port, surgically implanted in the skull, or through an IV line placed into the spinal column every week.
+CNS lymphoma prevention: If the lymphoma is in a high stage (III, IV), individuals are often encouraged to undergo treatment to prevent cancer cells from spreading to the brain.
+To do so, a drug called cytarabine (Ara-C) is infused directly into the brain or spinal column every week, usually for four weeks, at the beginning or end of NHL treatment.
+The drug is given through a shunt (or hole) surgically implanted in the skull or through an IV line placed into the spinal column every week.

-Opportunistic infection prevention (prophylaxis): Chemotherapy can cause T-cells and other white blood cells to decrease.
-This can increase the risk of developing infections like Pneumocystis carinii pneumonia (PCP).
-It is recommended that all HIV-infected patients undergoing lymphoma chemotherapy, regardless of their pre-treatment T-cell counts, receive prophylaxis to prevent PCP (e.g., Bactrim/Septra).
+Opportunistic infection prevention: Chemotherapy can cause white blood cells to decrease, which can increase the risk of infections like Pneumocystis pneumonia (PCP).
+It is recommended that all people with HIV undergoing lymphoma chemotherapy, regardless of their CD4 counts, receive treatment to prevent PCP (Bactrim/Septra, etc.).

-Side-effect therapies: Chemotherapy can have a serious effect on white blood cell counts (WBCs) and red blood cell counts (RBCs).
-Luckily there are treatments available to help manage these two serious side effects during chemotherapy.
-For decreased WBCs, particularly the bacteria-fighting neutrophils, drugs called colony stimulating factors (Neupogen® and Leukine®) are usually started within days after chemotherapy is initiated to protect these important cells.
-As for decreased RBCs due to chemotherapy, which can cause anemia and fatigue, blood transfusions are sometimes recommended, along with the drugs leucovorin calcium (Leukovorin®) and/or epoetin-alfa (Procrit®).
+Side effect treatments: Chemotherapy can have a serious effect on white blood cell counts (WBCs) and red blood cell counts (RBCs).
+Luckily treatments are available to help manage these during chemotherapy.
+For decreased WBCs, particularly the bacteria-fighting neutrophils, drugs called colony stimulating factors (Neupogen, Leukine) are usually started within days after the start of chemotherapy to protect these important cells.
+As for decreased RBCs—which can cause anemia and fatigue—blood transfusions are sometimes recommended, along with the drugs leucovorin calcium (Leukovorin) and/or epoetin-alfa (Procrit).

-Nausea is another common side effect of chemotherapy.
-Drugs used to help control nausea are available and are often given to patients during and after chemotherapy infusion.
+Nausea is another common side effect.
+Drugs used to help control nausea are available and are often given during and after chemotherapy infusions.
 Combating nausea is a process of trial and error.
-Patients often have to try several different anti-nausea drugs before finding one that works for them.
-While not approved by the Food and Drug Administration, smoking marijuana has been said to be highly effective for nausea and increasing appetite
+People often have to try different drugs before finding one that works for them.
+While not approved by the FDA, smoking marijuana can help ease nausea and increase appetite.

 Can lymphoma be prevented?